 In the event a driver is disqualified for unsportsmanlike conduct, the driver must use that race finish in his or her division points and may not use as a “drop race”.
 In the event a driver is disqualified for being underweight the race may be used as a “drop race”.
 Any disqualification in the tech area after any event is considered a disqualification and cannot be used as a “drop race”.

 All drivers must attend drivers meetings at each event.

 You may have 1 relief driver and 1 drop race.
 With relief driver, you will not receive the 50 bonus points.
 You will receive the finishing points for the finish of the substitute driver only and that race can be dropped if needed.

 For safety reasons there are to be NO karts driven through the pits.
 Your kart must be shut off after exiting the track.

 Safety is our main concern.
 Therefore we are asking all drivers to have a fire extinguisher in their pit area, should you choose not to comply with this rule you are assuming total responsibility for your own safety.
 Karts that come to Liberty Raceway Park to race must be in SAFE race ready condition!
 The Tech Officials will do a safety check on all karts at your request or if made mandatory by the track.
 It is the Kart owner/drivers responsibility to insure that their kart is in SAFE working condition.

-- The maximum number of karts in a class will be a track decision.
-When the number of entries per class exceeds one main event and has a B Main, C Main, and so, then the position of the B Main, C Main, and so on will collect no more than the number of points than the position qualified. (example: if the B Main starts with the 26th qualifier, whomever win such main will collect points for the 26th position.)
+The maximum number of karts in a class will be a track decision.
+When the number of entries per class exceeds one main event and has a B Main, C Main, and so on, then the position of the B Main, C Main, and so on will collect no more than the number of points than the position qualified.
+(Example: if the B Main starts with the karter that qualifies in the 26th position, then the winner of the B Main will collect the points for 26th position.)